|

 The English-language target audience is certainly understandable.
 This is the home context of the publisher.
 But the problem is that the working context is the English language (and thus its cultural context and worldview).

 This means you are not really dealing with Greek anyway!
 You are dealing with English.
 The whole approach to the Greek is through English and from the perspective of English.
-This is the circular functioning I have found in the academic approach in western education related to Bible Study, until the last few years of the 20th century.
+This is the circular format I have found in the academic approach in western education related to Bible Study, until the last few years of the 20th century.

 Circular Sourcing